SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

 You must explicitly enable diagnostic settings for each Load Balancer you want to monitor.
 You can forward logs to the same event hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
-For example:  `Azure/LoadBalancer/Logs`, `Azure/LoadBalancer/Metrics`.
+For example:  `Azure/LoadBalancer/Logs` and `Azure/LoadBalancer/Metrics`.

 ### Configure field in field schema

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 Kanso-->
 1. Search for the following fields:
    - `tenant_name`.
 This field is tagged at the collector level.
-You can get the tenant name using the instructions [here](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name).
+You can get the tenant name using the instructions in the [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name).
    - `location`.
 The region to which the resource name belongs to.
    - `subscription_id`.
 ID associated with a subscription where the resource is present.
    - `resource_group`.
 The resource group name where the Azure resource is present.